Twitter still matters if you expect your business to become an online authority.

 The other marketer says that long-form content is the best because it’s more likely to provide meaningful value to users, which is what will keep them coming back for more.

-It’s one of the eternal arguments of social.
+It’s one of the eternal arguments about social media.
 And, while I have my own take on this whole situation, it’s clear that certain platforms want to appeal to one type of content or the other.

 It’s not a massive leap of faith to assume that the platform focuses on providing short-form content for users.